Skip to main content Skip to main navigation Skip to search

 CFOP training package

-A free training package is available to support understanding of emissions management and carbon farming.
+A free online training package is available to support understanding of emissions management and carbon storage.
 It includes case studies of emissions management in action and practical on-farm actions.

 The training package was developed in partnership with: